 To apply for a CareCredit card, please follow the link: CareCredit Online Application

 Many of our patients request our assistance in the filing of insurance claims.
 We are pleased to provide this service.
-We are in network with Delta Dental Premier, however we accept all PPO insurance plans.
+We are in-network with Delta Dental Premier; however, we also accept all PPO insurance plans.
 We will accept the insurance estimation as a partial payment.
-For the remaining portion we gladly accept cash, personal checks, credit cards or CareCredit (same as cash, interest-free credit line) for your dental investment.
+For the remaining portion, we gladly accept cash, personal checks, debit cards, credit cards, Denefits, Lending Club, Flex Pay, or CareCredit for your dental investment.
 Please keep in mind we can only provide estimates of what insurance will pay.
 Any portion they do not pay is your responsibility.
 We believe that financial consideration should not be an obstacle in obtaining this life-enhancing, important dental care, an excellent investment in your medical and psychological well-being.
 We are always available to answer your questions or assist you in any way we can.
 Thank you for your understanding and compliance with these payment guidelines.

 Frequently our patients ask us what their insurance will cover and, “Why doesn’t my insurance pay for this?”
 The following explanation has been provided by the American Dental Association in 2009.
 We hope that it answers your questions.